 Nutritional Supplements as Part of a Healthy Balanced Diet

-I have to stress that vitamins and nutritional supplements are not a replacement for a healthy and balanced diet, but a compliment to help avoid any potential gaps.
+At McCord Research, we always stress that vitamins and nutritional supplements are not a replacement for a healthy and balanced diet, but a compliment to help avoid any potential gaps.
 Even the healthiest diets can fall short of some nutrients because of circumstances that are out of our control – but your body needs those nutrients regardless.
 Also, remember that vitamins, minerals, amino acids, antioxidants, and other nutrients work best in concert with each other – so, for example, you might need more magnesium but it’s best to supplement it in combination with other nutrients and healthy diets versus just taking a plain magnesium supplement.
 Always discuss these decisions with your personal trusted healthcare provider.

 Disclaimer: These statements have not been reviewed by the FDA.
 These products are dietary supplements and are not intended to treat, cure, or prevent any disease.
 The decision to use these products should be discussed with a trusted healthcare provider.
 The authors and the publisher of this work have made every effort to use sources believed to be reliable to provide information that is accurate and compatible with the standards generally accepted at the time of publication.
 The authors and the publisher shall not be liable for any special, consequential, or exemplary damages resulting, in whole or in part, from the readers’ use of, or reliance on, the information contained in this article.
 The publisher has no responsibility for the persistence or accuracy of URLs for external or third party Internet websites referred to in this publication and does not guarantee that any content on such websites is, or will remain, accurate or appropriate.